zefireio/meater-test/README.md

 ---
 **NOTE**

-You can create a .env file at the root of the project and add the port environment variable PORT=5000 to specify a port otherwise it will default to 3000.
+Create a .env file at the root of the project and add the following environment variables.

+PORT=3000
+APP_NAME="Tasty Treats"

 ---